The Most Popular Beer in Every State, According to Google

 Handcrafted in Astoria, Oregon, Bouy Beer is deemed the most popular beer in the state by Google Trends.

 Were you also surprised that the most commonly searched beer in Pennsylvania wasn't Yuengling?
 After all, the country's oldest beer was first brewed out of Pottsville.
-But Evil Genius Beer beat out the beer veteran in regard to Google searches.
+But Evil Genius Beer beat out the beer veteran with Google searches.

-Those living (or visiting) Rhode Island search Sapporo on Google more than any other beer.
-Sapporo is Japan's oldest beer brand with origins dating back to 1876.
+People in Rhode Island search Sapporo on Google more than any other beer.
+Sapporo is Japan's oldest beer brand, with origins dating back to 1876.

 Eat This, Not That! had to do some investigating on this one.
-See, there is a U.K.-based Green's Beer that famously produces gluten-free beers and there's also Green's Beverages with roots in Myrtle Beach, South Carolina, that sells anything from beer, wine, and liquor.
-We're making an educated guess that the most commonly searched beer is referring to the latter, but it's hard for us to definitively say.
+See, there is a U.K.-based Green's Beer that famously produces gluten-free beers, and there's also Green's Beverages with roots in Myrtle Beach, South Carolina, that sells anything from beer, wine, and liquor.
+We're making an educated guess that the most commonly searched beer in South Carolina is referring to the latter, but it's hard for us to say for sure.

-Abridged Beer Co. offers 18 different beers, including a Double American Imperial Stout called Nilla Cookie Two Tun and a New England IPA called Toppy Rock.
+Abridged Beer Co. offers 16 different beers, including a New England IPA called Toppy Rock, as well as a hard seltzer option.

 Frost Beer Works offers anything from traditional beers like Farmhouse Ales to more funky beers like the Lushsicle Double IPA.

-Virginia Beer Company just opened up in 2016, which may explain why its beer has been searched so frequently in the past year—people in the state likely want to know more about it!
+Virginia Beer Company opened in 2016, which may explain why its beer has been searched so frequently.
+People in the state likely want to know more about it!

 The first Rainier beer debuted in 1878 in Seattle, Washington, which makes it one of the country's oldest beers.